cs-fullstack-master/CSS_Set_Intro1/README.md

 ### Example

- Use the HTML above to change the first, third, and fourth colors to pink.
+ Use the HTML above to change the first, third, and fourth classes to pink.

  ### Example

- Underline the span tags and center the third paragraph.
+ Underline the span tags.
+Next center the third paragraph.